urfdvw/urfdvw/projects_in_mind.md

 - Goal:
     - a framework that allows widows like a OS

-### CircuitPython Online IDE based on vscode.dev
-- Reason
-    - vscode.dev have much better python IntelliSense, file management, and UI than my hand-crafted one
-    - It looks like web-serial is supported in vscode extensions for cloud
-- The audience: still Education
-    - Otherwise, I am not motivated to make things online
-- Goal:
-    - pre-configured, aka, keep things simple
-        - no installation of extension etc.
-    - compatible with the whole vscode eco-system
-        - users can install other extensions
-        - users' experience can be transferred to other work, e.g., desktop-installed vscode.

 ### Github integration with CircuitPython Online IDE
 - Goal: